-Hey, lets get straight into it, chance’s are your probably not overtraining, useless you have been to see a medical professional such as a doctor & they have said you have over training syndrome then, its relatively safe to assume that your mostly like they non functionally overreaching.
+Hey, let’s get straight into it, chances are you’re probably not overtraining, useless you have been to see a medical professional such as a doctor & they have said you have over training syndrome.
+If not, then it’s relatively safe to assume that your most likely not functionally overreaching.

-Some of you reading will be thinking, 1 second dude, “I think I know my own body” & to that I say absolutely this is not trying to suggest that you don’t, more guide you in a great understand of what could be happening, giving You options & knowledge.
+Some of you reading will be thinking, one second, “I think I know my own body” & to that I say absolutely, this is not trying to suggest that you don’t, more to guide you to have a great understanding of what could be happening, giving you options & knowledge.

 - Weight loss & loss of appetite

 - Decrease performance & lack of motivation to do your sport

 - Frequent illness

 - Sleep problems

 - Excessive fatigue